 Under the direction of Italian photographer Letizia Battaglia, who died in 2022, the Centro Internazionale di Fotografia in Palermo dedicated a comprehensive retrospective to Miron Zownir in 2021.
 The exhibition Zeit wirdknapp / Non c'è più tempo showcased works created between 1977 and 2019 was curated by Gaetano La Rosa and realized in cooperation with the Goethe Institute Palermo.
 The exhibition catalogue APOTHEOSIS AND DERISION accompanied this major solo exhibition.

 In 2022, Miron Zownir's photographs from the series UKRAINIAN NIGHT are on display in the WESERBURG - MUSEUM FÜR MODERNE KUNST, Bremen, and in the Kunstmuseum Gelsenkirchen.
 Both museum exhibitions were created in cooperation with Galerie K'.
+50 photographs by Miron Zownir from Moscow, London, New York City, West Berlin, Berlin and the US metropolises of Los Angeles, San Francisco and Las Vegas will are on display in 2023/24 in the exhibition DIX AND THE PRESENT at Deichtorhallen, Hamburg.

 Since 2014, Miron Zownir has been represented at international photo fairs in London, Paris and Los Angeles and in solo and group exhibitions worldwide by Galerie Bene Taschen.
 The Collogne based gallery also represents some of the most renowned artists in contemporary photography in its portfolio, such as Sebastião Salgado, William Claxton, Arlene Gottfried, Larry Fink, Jamel Shabazz, Jeff Mermelstein, David LaChapelle, Gregory Bojorquez, and Joseph Rodriguez.